Newarkandsherwood/housing-repairs-online-api/README.md

 Take care to not commit any of these local-only changes.

-In your local .env file, if you wish to connect to the Housing Management API, set AUTHENTICATION_IDENTIFIER to the same value as the front end and the Housing Management API.
+In your local .env file, if you wish to connect to the Housing Management API, set `AUTHENTICATION_IDENTIFIER` to the same value as the front end and the Housing Management API.
-Set ADDRESSES_API_URL to the location of your locally running Housing Management API:
+Set `ADDRESSES_API_URL` to the location of your locally running Housing Management API and `SCHEDULING_API_URL` to the location of your locally running Scheduling API:
 ```
 export ADDRESSES_API_URL=https://localhost:6001/
+export SCHEDULING_API_URL=https://localhost:6002/
 ```

 1. In Program.cs, if you do not have Sentry set up, then comment out the Sentry section: